Missions: Our Values and Wider Engagement

 LGBTQ+ Advocacy & Outreach

-Clemson University Campus Ministry
+Clemson University Campus Ministry: Prism

 • exploring a fully welcoming Christianity for LGBTQ+ student and allies